 What are prebiotics?
 Is it important to look for them when choosing a probiotic supplement?

-As discussed in detail in the Probiotic Supplements Review, prebiotics (such as inulin and fructo-oligosaccharides or FOS) are plant-based complex sugars that act as food for healthy bacteria (probiotics), promoting their growth in the digestive tract.
+As discussed in detail in the Prebiotics section of the Probiotic Supplements Review, prebiotics (such as inulin and fructo-oligosaccharides or FOS) are plant-based complex sugars that act as food for healthy bacteria (probiotics), promoting their growth in the digestive tract.
 Two to 6 grams per day of prebiotics are sufficient.
-This amount can easily be provided by eating certain foods (see the list in the Review).
+This amount can easily be provided by eating certain foods.
 It can also be provided by supplements -- although, due to the relatively large amount of prebiotic needed, this would require multiple pills, so another form, such as a powder, may be preferable.
 Some probiotic supplements include a prebiotic, but typically only a small amount (less than a quarter of a gram per pill).